ITensor/website/docs/tutorials/correlations/main.md

 <span class='article_sig'>Thomas E. Baker&mdash;August 8, 2015</span>

 Let's calculate the two operator correlation function for a five site spin chain which is demonstrated in [[the coding recipe measuring a correlator for an MPS|recipes/correlator_mps]].
-We can connect each line to a diagram and show them.
 The actual object we want to calculate is

 <p align="center"><img src="docs/tutorials/correlations/contract1.png" alt="<Sz.Sz>" style="height: 250px;"/></p>